TritonDataCenter/rfd/rfd/0067/README.md

 start talking to the "deposed" server's instances again?
 Should a booting primary headnode go "deposed" if it sees another primary?
 Should cn-agent do that?
 What is the mechanism for seeing other primaries?
 Presumably from CNAPI talking to manatee (because manatee is the authority).
-The "authority" could be in the config (the 'sdc' application metadata.headnode_primary) and retrieved via config-agent or not.
-Basically I think this should be at the service level: if a service FOO doesn't support multiple instances... then perhaps it should be required to only operate on the primary headnode.
-It should check that config var and not start if it isn't on the primary.
-Does this work?
+Basically I think this should be at the service level.
 HA services should behave fine if the deposed primary comes back to life.
 Requiring a new version of all services for this is quite a bit.
 I suppose the sdcadm service could stop VMs on a deposed headnode if it can detect.

 ### Other new commands